Arjola/jupyterhub/examples/bootstrap-script/README.md

 # Bootstrap Process

-Before starting a notebook for the user, it could be useful to start some bootstrap process beforehand.
+Before spawning a notebook to the user, it could be useful to do some preparation work in a bootstrapping process.

 One common use case is at follows: